JoaoMoreiraF/CebolinhaBot/README.md

  1. Create a twitter account and create a  [Twitter app](https://apps.twitter.com/)
  2. Clone the git
  3. make `.env` file and copy `.env.example` and add the relevant keys from twitter app.
-Twitter userIDs can be obtain from 3rd party site
  4. run `npm install`
  5. run `npm start`